 Did You Know?

-One of the "Censored 11" banned from T.V. syndication by United Artists in 1968 (then the owners of the Looney Tunes film library) for alleged racism.
+One of the "Censored 11" banned from TV syndication by United Artists (then the owners of the Looney Tunes film library) in 1968 for their blatant racism.
 Ted Turner

 I now sentence you t' be man and wife, kiss the bride, that'll be two dollahs, please.